 - 1 tsp hemp seeds

-How to make a carrot puree with mango
+How to make this carrot mango baby food

 To make this carrot puree, you will need a double boiler to steam the carrot and mango.

-Start by chopping 1 cup of carrots into rounds and placing them in a double boiler’s top steamer pot with boiling water in the bottom pot.
-Steam the carrots for 5 minutes before adding in 1 cup of chopped mango.
+Start by chopping 1 cup of carrots into rounds and placing them in a double boiler’s top steamer pot with boiling water in the bottom.
+Steam the carrots for 5 minutes before adding 1 cup of chopped mango.
 Continue to steam the mango and carrots together for another five minutes.

-I used frozen mango chunks, but that will work just as well if you have fresh mango available.
+I used frozen mango chunks, but fresh mangos would work just as well.

-Transfer the boiled carrots and mango into a high-speed blender.
+Transfer the boiled carrots and mango to a high-speed blender.
 Add ¼ cup of water and 1 tsp of hemp seeds.
 Blend until you have a smooth and creamy consistency.

-This carrot baby puree with mango had a medium to a thick consistency.
+The end product had a medium to thick consistency.
 If you want a thinner puree, add additional water in small amounts until you reach your desired puree consistency.

-The great advantage of making homemade baby purees is you have 100% control over the ingredients and consistency.
-Two wins in my books.
+An advantage of making homemade baby purees is that you have 100% control over the ingredients and consistency.
+Two wins in my books!